danielrcollins1/OED-Expanded/x-campaign-material.md

 ### Combat and Sieges
 **Armor Class**: The structure by itself is a large, immobile target.
 When Armor Class is called for, use 20.

-**HP/Damage**:  Break structures into 20’ sections to adjudicate attacks.
+**HP/Damage**:  Divvy structures into 20’ sections to adjudicate attacks.
 Stone buildings and walls have 100 hp, while wooden ones have 30.
 When reduced to 0, that particular section of the structure is comprised (walls a breached, towers collapse, gates are opened, etc.)  The Judge is encouraged to use common sense about what sorts of attacks will inflict damage against a structure based on the attack type and building material(s).

 **Supplies**: When in doubt, assume a stronghold has enough resources to survive a siege for 2d6 months.